Detroit Electric: In popular culture

+A Detroit Electric is featured in the Peter Gunn episode Love me To Death (season 1, episode 31, broadcast date April 27, 1959).

 The Disney cartoon character Grandma Duck drives a red car with license plate number "1902" that appears similar to a Detroit Electric.

 A Detroit Electric is featured in the Perry Mason episode The Case of the Borrowed Baby (season 5, episode 26, broadcast date April 14, 1962).

 The Detroit Electric Car Company is featured in D.E.
 Johnson's crime novel The Detroit Electric Scheme published in September, 2010.

 Comedian Jay Leno restored (restomodded) a Detroit Electric between 2015 and 2020.